umbraco/UmbracoDocs/Reference/Searching/Examine/Indexing/index.md

 Take a look at our [Examine Quick Start](../quick-start/index.md) to see some examples of how to search the ExternalIndex.
 :::

-In order to create this index we need five things:
+To create this index we need five things:

 1. An `UmbracoExamineIndex` implementation that defines the index
 2. An `IConfigureNamedOptions` implementation that configures the fields of the index